firebrandmedia/FUT20-Gold-Card/README.md

 ## Printing

 Because we're using a vector file, we're able to scale this to any size we want.
 I went with 12x18".
-This makes it larger enough to be impressive but it's not quite as big as the version in the Vardy photo.
+This makes it large enough to be impressive but it's not quite as big as the version in the Vardy photo.
 I had it printed on 3/16" Foamcore which makes it nice and sturdy while still being able to be cut.

 ## The Hard Part - Cutting